Roto & Nels Long, Fall Studio 2016

-I entered the studio at the University of Texas-Austin, excited to be visiting for 4 months. all of the students did not hear me enter, headphones and music had captured their attention until I positioned myself to interfere with their peripheral vision.
+I entered the studio at the University of Texas-Austin, excited to be visiting for four months.
+All of the students did not hear me enter; headphones and music had captured their attention until I positioned myself to interfere with their peripheral vision.

 What does this mean?
 How will this impact architecture and architects as the constructed environment become smarter with embedded Ai and IoT?
 How will this improve our lives?

 This studio will address these questions, as a creative project-based problem.
 As we learn more about enchanted toys, through speculation, via scale shifting metaphor and modeling, we will better understand what the nature and form of enchanted architecture might be.